emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 }
 ```

-We are soon finished with out models!
+We are soon finished with our models!
 Now we just need to add a easy way to update the `Note` models timestamps, we will do this in the `beforeCreate()` and `beforeSave()` callbacks.
 These callbacks are declared in the `Model` base class and may be overriden.
 There is also a `beforeDelete()` callback as well as a `isValid()` method that can be overriden to make sure that a model that is not valid is not saved to the database, this method is overriden by the `Tag` model in our sample app.

 Adding the above callbacks and some setters/getters to our models give us their final form.
 ```java